 What You Make Possible

-In addition to benevolent care, Presbyterian SeniorCare Network also covers the cost of unreimbursed care.
+In addition to charitable care, Presbyterian SeniorCare Network also covers the cost of unreimbursed care.
 Unreimbursed care is the difference between what is charged and what we receive from payers, such as Medical Assistance and insurers.
 In 2019, unreimbursed care totaled $24.3 million.

 Capital Improvements and Campaigns